qwangmsk/Melanoma-Detect/README.md

 where isic_metadata.xlsx is the image metadata file created using script download_images.py.

-The top-one diagnoses were assessed in part using script isic_top1_eval.py, which uses the following prompt to ask GPT-5 to process each dermoscopic image:
+The malignancy discrimination were assessed using script isic_malignancy_eval.py, which uses the following prompt to ask GPT-5 to process each dermoscopic image:

-        "Return strict JSON matching {is_melanoma:boolean, likelihood:number[0..1], rationale:string}. "
+        Classify this lesion as melanoma or not.
+If uncertain, still decide but lower likelihood.
+Return strict JSON matching {is_melanoma:boolean, likelihood:number[0..1], rationale:string}.

-        "If uncertain, still decide but lower likelihood."
+The command to assess GPT-5 for malignancy discrimination on ISIC:

+        python isic_malignancy_eval.py --images isic_images \
+                --meta isic_images/isic_metadata.xlsx  \
+                --sheet "Sheet1" --out isic_out/preds
+                --model gpt-5 --truth-col "metadata.clinical.diagnosis_1"